ItsMitlit/Maleficium/README.md

 ### Side Note
 This mod uses themes and ideas from various books, films, ideas, etc. I may add a mechanic or feature in a similar way to one story and another from a completely different one.

+## Supporting the project
+I know that it's a big ask, but if you like the mod and want to support it, please consider [supporting me on Patreon](https://patreon.com/mitlit).
+This will help me continue to work on this mod and other projects in the future.
+If you can't support me financially, please consider sharing the mod with your friends.
+Thanks for playing my mod!

 ## Features
 - This mod adds the ability to become a vampire `/setspecies vampire` with various different abilities.
 Other species such as **werewolves** and **witches** will be introduced in future updates.
 - From **v1.0.0-beta2** and up, you can become a vampire by being killed by a witch.
 (50% chance)